 The trail camera is a great way to keep track of game over long periods of time if this is a regular hunting area.
 This camera will pick up animals wandering through the space over time and will track the traffic.
 The photos are stamped with a date and time so the hunter gains information as to when the game is in the local and how often.
 This will tell the hunter if this is still a good place to set up a hunting blind or not.
 At the very least, you might get some great photos of nature up close and personal.

-- Faster Trigger Speed With 3 sensors, once detecting the movements,the hunting camera will be triggered instantly in without...
+- With 3 sensors, once detecting the movements,the hunting camera will be triggered instantly in without delay.
+You will never...

 7. Night Owl Nex Gen Night Scope